Retrieving Group Chat Messages

 In this case, the bucket value is calculated to group messages within three-month intervals.

-Specifically, the bucket is determined by the formula (year * 12 + month) / 3
+Specifically, the bucket is determined by the formula (year * 12 + month) / 3, which

 divides the